-2. You have to segment your audience
+2. You must segment your audience

 If you want to provide the right information to the customers with your outbound marketing tactics, segment your audience.
 Make sure to reach the right audience at the right time.

-3. Keeping things simple is key
+3. Keeping things concise and clear

 4. Only contact people who want to be contacted